xtexx/central/docs/developer/next-forgejo-org.md

 details for Forgejo contributors.
 [Go to end-user documentation for service overview.](../../user/forgejo-next/)_

-https://next.forgejo.org, also known as Forgejo Next, is Forgejo's official testing and demonstration instance.
-The specific version of Forgejo running on this instance varies depending on the status of the latest release branch.
+The Forgejo instances running under the `next.forgejo.org` domain are official testing and demonstration instance.
+They are updated daily.
+The data they contain may be wiped out without notice.

-Typically, the instance will be running the daily build straight from the `forgejo` branch, meaning it contains experimental code that will be included in the next major version of Forgejo.
+- https://next.forgejo.org runs the tip of the [forgejo branch](https://codeberg.org/forgejo/forgejo/src/branch/forgejo).

-When a release branch is created and release candidates are posted, Forgejo Next will be switched to the latest release candidate.
-Release candidates are to be deployed until a stable release is available. next.forgejo.org will then be upgraded back to the `forgejo` branch.
+- https://v7.next.forgejo.org runs from the [codeberg.org/forgejo-experimental/forgejo:7](https://codeberg.org/forgejo-experimental/-/packages/container/forgejo/7) OCI image.
+It is built from the latest commit of the most recent branch.

-For details on the hardward from which it is running, [checkout the section in the infrastructe documentation](../infrastructure/#containers).
+For details on the hardware from which it is running, [checkout the section in the infrastructe documentation](../infrastructure/#containers).